prysmaticlabs/documentation/docs/install/mac.md

 ./prysm.sh beacon-chain
 ```

+> Advanced users: Please refer to the article on how to [improve P2P connectivity](../p2p-host-ip).
-It is also recommended to include the `--p2p-host-ip` and `--min-sync-peers 7` flags to improve peering.
-For advanced users that desire standard debugging tools found in the Busybox base image, append a `--debug` flag to enable them.
+Developers: Append `--debug` to enable standard debugging tools found in the Busybox base image.

 The `prysm.sh` script will now download and initialise the beacon chain with the specified parameters.
 The terminal will produce output like so: